GitTools/GitVersion/docs/build-server-support/build-server/tfs-build-vnext.md

 ## Running inside TFS
 ### Using the GitVersion Variables
-GitVersion passes variables in the form of `GitVersion.*` (Eg: `GitVersion.Major`) to TFS Build and also writes `GITVERSION_*` (Eg: `GITVERSION_MAJOR`) environment variables that are available for any subsequent build step.
+GitVersion passes variables in the form of `GitVersion.*` (Eg: `GitVersion.Major`) to TFS Build and also writes `GITVERSION.*` (Eg: `GITVERSION.MAJOR`) environment variables that are available for any subsequent build step.

 To use these variables you can just refer to them using the standard variable syntax.
-For instance `$(GitVersion_NuGetVersion)` in your nuget pack task to set the version number.
+For instance `$(GitVersion.NuGetVersion)` in your nuget pack task to set the version number.
 Since update 1 there are no known limitations.

 See [Variables](/more-info/variables/) for an overview of available variables.